uberpup/industrial-programming-course/Akinator_mipt/README.md

 ##### Features:
   * Voicing objects description using Festival
-  * Drawing dot-format trees, that can be converted with Graphviz
+  * Drawing dot-format trees, that can be converted into png images with Graphviz

 ##### Links:
   * [About Akinator](https://en.wikipedia.org/wiki/Akinator)